 Ken Kirschner’s second longest release to date is a hypnotic exploration of what we might call ‘mobile stasis’.
 The complex texture, comprising vibes, electronic tones and strings intermingle in ever-changing permutations.
 Certainly one of Kirschner’s most ambitious texture works and, for those open to its unique type of language, an immersive, rewarding listening experience.

 28 | voidesque – moving walls and simpler things

 Derek Jeppsen’s first album expands considerably on the convolutions of his debut EP (reviewed in April).
 The sophistication here is seriously impressive, and while echoes of IDM heroes can still be detected, Jeppsen’s own distinct voice now dominates every track, muscularly kneading and folding beats and melody together like large dollops of dough.

 27 | Susanne Sundfør – The Silicone Veil

 Building on the success of 2010’s The Brothel, Susanne Sundfør gently pulls out the rug from the conventions of song on this album.
 The electronica is more a garnish than a tone of voice, however, and the experimentation never obscures the fact that, above all, these are deeply lyrical, heartfelt songs.
 Sundfør’s voice sounds better than ever, strong, occasionally child-like, always exquisitely delivered.

 26 | Sunken Foal – Friday Syndrome Vol.1

 Dunk Murphy’s latest release is difficult to describe.
-There’s something sketch-like about the eighteen tracks, but at the same time the narrow range of sound objects & timbres they explore are subjected to fairly exhaustive treatment.
-It’s a delirious collection of miniatures, underpinned by the most majestic of beats & shot through with wonderfully intricate electronic textures.
+There’s something sketch-like about the eighteen tracks, but at the same time the narrow range of sound objects and timbres they explore are subjected to fairly exhaustive treatment.
+It’s a delirious collection of miniatures, underpinned by the most majestic of beats and shot through with wonderfully intricate electronic textures.